DavidDock/cheers-to-beers/README.md

 ## User Experience

+### Site goals
+To create a website for people with a common interest to get together online and interact allowing them to share drinks they have with old and new friends.
+The website encourages people to interact through comments, cheering/staring each others posts and along with following each others profiles.
+It allows people to share a drink with each other even if they are not physically together.

 ### Who is the Website for
 For people with an interest in beers and wish to interact with other like minded people through a social media website.
 It allows people to review their drinks and interact with other members by giving them a cheers, commenting their post or following them.
-It allows people to share a drink with each other even if they are not physically together.
+This website can be for the beer connoisseur to review their drinks with tasting notes or for the more regular user who just wants to get the social feel of a pub without actually being there.
+A logged out user can still see the posts but is encouraged to register to use all functionality.

 ### Design
 The idea of this website is to take the user into a bar setting with a dark background and neon colors to emulate bar signs.